dacav/secshare/README.md

 The `keys` file is signed by one member of the team.
 This ensures the `keys` file to contain only authorized keys, hence avoiding an attacker to put her key among the recipients of encryption.
+This step is handled by `secshare`, and generates a detached signature file named `keys.asc`.

 Since encrypted files cannot be read, an index file documenting the content of each of them is recommended, along with descriptive file names.

+You share everything by pushing `encrypted_data`, `keys`, `keys.asc` and the index file (if any)

 Helper script
 -------------